jsga/GlobCover_maps_squirrel/README.md

 [ WORK IN PROGRESS ]

-This repository answers the following simple question:
+This repository answers the following simple question.

 > Can a squirrel cross from north to south spain without touching the ground?